blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 - Zoology - animals
 - Anthropology - people
 - Musicology - music

+### Bear wrestler (requires at least 15 STR)
+Though you've never wrestled an actual bear, you have wrestled a large performer in a bear suit in front of a crowd.
+You do not have disadvantage on grappling checks made against creatures one size larger than you.

 ### Juggler (requires at least 15 DEX)
 You know how to juggle expertly.
 You have advantage when you make skill checks